 Mark handed over his trainer card, which could also be used as a credit card, and got his Master ball.
 May was next in line and bought one too for half price.
 They went around the tables, buying Ultra balls, Great balls, normal Poké balls, Full restores, Antidotes, and everything else a trainer would ever need.
 Soon they had forgotten all about Victor and Mitch.

 The next day, it was time for the starter pokémon giveaway.
 On a large poster near the enterance, you could read which pokémon were being given.

 “Wow,” said Mark.
 “That’s some list.
 100 pokémon.”

 “Yeah,” said May.
 They went in, got some seats and saw that Ash was already down in the arena and Alan was assisting him.
 At two o’clock, 100 nervous kids walked in in a queue, ready to pick a pokémon.
-The last kid was obivously not very happy, since he’d have to take the last pokémon left, which was bound not to be the one he wanted.
+The last kid was obivously not very happy, since he’d have to take the last pokémon left, which was bound to be the worst one.
 The first one was a girl.
 She walked up to Ash and Alan, who was carrying a megaphone.
 Ash asked something and the girl replied, and then Alan’s voice boomed over the arena.

 “This is Joanne, who is about to pick her first pokémon!
 And what does she choose?”

 Joanne seemed very nervous, then said something to Ash.